Kin The Know

 How long after a caesarean section can you exercise?

 We mentioned earlier that exercise should wait until you’re fully recovered — so, how long is that?
-Most women are ready to start exercising around six to eight weeks after a caesarean delivery; which coincides nicely with your postpartum check-up.
+Most women are ready to start exercising around 6-8 weeks after a caesarean delivery; which coincides nicely with your postpartum check-up.

 The person you really need to ask is your midwife or doctor.
-They can give you personalised advice which considers your healing process and individual health or fitness goals.
+They can give you personalised advice that considers your healing process and individual health or fitness goals.

 • Stretching exercises should be avoided until your incision has fully healed